nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   - How often your task is to repeat: `[--recur <none|daily|weekly|monthly|yearly>]`

 **Example**: `event Marquee Christmas Party --priority high --start 25-12-2020 22:00 --end 26-12-2020 04:00`
-- Adds an event task with description `Marquee Christmas Party` to the task list.
+- Adds an event task with the description '`Marquee Christmas Party`' to your task list.
-- Specifies the priority to be `high`.
+- Specifies that the priority of the task is '`high`'.
-- Specifies the task to start on `25-12-2020 22:00` and end on `26-12-2020 04:00`.
+- Specifie that the task starts on '`25-12-2020 22:00`' and ends on '`26-12-2020 04:00`'.
-- with no recurrence.
+- Specifies that the task will have no recurrence [(default recurrence)](some-notes-when-adding-tasks).

 **Expected Outcome**: